matthewgallina/smockin/README.md

         The application is running in 'Multi User Mode'

     User credentials will now be required in order to access the dashboard.

     You can login and begin creating other user accounts using the 'system admin' account:

         username: admin
         password: admin

-    Please note any mocks that we're created prior to enabling 'Multi User Mode' will now be owned by the 'system admin' user.
+    Please note any mocks that we're created prior to enabling 'Multi User Mode' will be automatically owned by the 'system admin' user.

+    Mock endpoints are uniquely distinguished between users, by being served from a context path based on the user's username.
+For example the user 'bob' would access a mock endpoint 'GET /hello' they had created like so:

+        curl -i -X GET http://localhost:8001/bob/hello

+    The one exception to this convention is where mocks are created by system admin user, whose endpoints are served directly from the root context path like so:

+        curl -i -X GET http://localhost:8001/hello

 RAML SUPPORT

-    The RAML Importer supports to the following file types:
+    The RAML Importer can be found under the HTTP section of the dashboard and supports the following file types:

-        - .raml (for single raml files)
+        - .raml
+        - .zip

-        - .zip (where the raml file has external file references to 'include'.
-                The .raml file itself should be in the root of the zip archive.)
+    The zip archive format should be used for any raml files that have external file references (i.e 'include').
+The .raml file itself should be located in the root of the zip archive.